brianprost/HyperBook/plan/phase3_report.md

 ## Phase Three Milestone

-The milestone for Week 7 was completed, with {TBD}
+The milestone for Week 7 was completed, with most development work going into minor feature additions and bug fixes.
+In addition, testing was performed in accordance with the test plan.

 | Component | URL |
 |-------------|-------------|